top of page

 We invite you to join us in welcoming the Plein Air Painters in our area.
 Many will be familiar names to you while others come from from as far away as Cleveland and perhaps Columbus.

-The focus of this show is the celebration of familiar places in and around the area in which we live. celebrating the artists of this Three Woman Show.
+The focus of this show is the celebration of familiar places in and around the area in which we live.
 This exhibit will be on display from October 2 through November 2.

 Screenshot 2025-09-15 at 9.57.26 AM.png